crowforge/PROTRON/doc/DevNotes.md

 - ELEMENT2, an interactive web application based on the CodeIgniter PHP framework

 The various branches in GIT are significant as with each branch the code is added to and refractored.
-There are lessons to be learn't prior to each refactor, see technical debt
+There are lessons to be learnt prior to each refactor, see technical debt

-As the course progresses, the following core functionality is taught via the above projects
+As the course progresses, the following core functionality is taught via the above projects.
+The code is pulled down a branch at a time where each branch has functionality implemented that is relevant to the learners current level of understanding of the tools.
+Each branch has technical debt, bugs and how-to issues that need to be resolved in that branch from a previous branch or from many previous branches back.

 - HTML5, CSS2, CSS3, Javascript: roll your own basic webpage, client side only
 - HTML5, CSS3, Javascript, JQuery, Javascript libraries : still client side web site \ app